georgeee/itmo-7sem-networks/jitterbug.md

           * switch state to *waiter*
   3. switch state to *waiter*

-All other nodes should do following on receiving of < TR1, token_id > (for each message received):
+All other nodes should do following on receiving of < TR1, token_id, host_id, tcp_port > (for each message received):

   1. if in leader state, send < TR2, 1, self token_id >
   2. otherwise
       1. if received token_id is greater, than ours, do nothing
       2. otherwise
           1. send < TR2, 0, self token_id > as a reply (via UDP, only to sender's IP address)
-          2. remember node to be later added to node list
+          2. remember node <host_id, ip address, tcp port>  to be later added to node list

 See **Appendix A** section for some additional remarks regarding **token_restore** procedure (explanation of why it won't end up into infinite loop).